 A Final Note

-Shaving with a DE razor — even the best double edge razor — is not quite like shaving with a modern pivoted cartridge razor: you can’t just take mindless swipes at your face and expect a good shave.
+Shaving with a double edge razor — even the best double edge razor — is not quite like shaving with a modern pivoted cartridge razor: you can’t just take mindless swipes at your face and expect a good shave.
 You have to learn a new skill set (and possibly unlearn some bad habits) to use a DE razor properly.
 It’s not a terribly difficult skill to pick up but there is a learning curve.
 And like learning to ride a bike or play a musical instrument some will pick it up more quickly than others.
 Luckily, I have a few videos to help you out!

 Over to you!
 What do you think?
 (Find this article useful?
 Be sure to share it!)